Transfer news: Man United approach Kante & Karius to leave Liverpool

 Karius to leave Liverpool for Union Berlin.

-Union Berlin are close to signing Loris Karius from Liverpool on a season-long long, according to multiple reports.
+Union Berlin have signed Loris Karius from Liverpool on a season-long long.

 Loris Karius set to complete a season-long loan move to Union Berlin early next week. #LFC